-Do you feel constant anxiety but don’t want to rely on medication?
-You’re not alone.
-More and more people are turning to natural alternatives to calm their minds and restore balance.
-In this article, you’ll discover what you can take for anxiety without a prescription—safely and backed by research.
+Do you feel constant anxiety but don't want to rely on medication?
+You are not alone.
+More and more people are seeking natural alternatives to calm their minds and regain balance.
+In this article, you will discover what to take for anxiety without a prescription, safely and supported by studies.

 Why avoid prescription medications for anxiety?

-- Short-term solutions that don't address the root cause.
+Short-term solutions that do not address the root cause

 Natural remedies for anxiety (without prescription)